eProsima/Fast-DDS-docs/docs/advanced.rst

 + a network without multicasting capabilities.

 Lack of multicast discovery mechanism is covered by providing one or several servers whose addresses are known beforehand by any other participant (clients).
-This servers centralize the distribution of meta-information (participant discovery information); thus, there is no longer need of participants exchanging discovery messages among them.
+These servers centralize the distribution of meta-information (participant discovery information); thus, there is no longer need of participants exchanging discovery messages among them.